-Instructions Results 5.
-Perform Windows To perform Windows Installer best practices and operating system compatibility testing on all of the Installer best packages in the Application Catalog, first select the Analyze tab in the Application Manager ribbon. practices and OS Then, select the Applications group in the Application Manager tree, and click Execute Tests. compatibility testing

-Note • For more information, see Performing Compatibility and Best Practices Testing.
+Step Instructions Results 5.
+Perform Windows To perform Windows Installer be Installer best packages in the Application Cata actices and operating system compatibility testing on all of the irst select the Analyze tab in the Application Manager ribbon. n the Application Manager tree, and click Execute Tests .
+Note • For more information, see Performing Compatibility and Best Practices Te ormina Compatibility and Best Practices Testina.